-College is something that tends to loom large in the minds of homeschooling parents and students alike.
-How does one transition from the homeschool environment to a college or university environment?
-Is it harder for a homeschooled student to gain admission to the college of his choice?
-Will a homeschooled student be eligible for scholarships and grants?
+Indeed, college is something that looms large in the minds of homeschooling parents and students alike.
+How does one move from the homeschool environment to a college or university environment?
+Is it harder for a homeschool students to gain admission to the college of their choice?
+Will a homeschool student be eligible for scholarships and grants?

-Here, we will seek to answer these questions and more.
-We also polled homeschool parents about their experiences with homeschool-friendly colleges, and we will list the results at the end of this article.
-If you have college-related questions, grab a coffee, and let’s dive in!
+Here, we will answer these questions and more.
+We also completed a poll of homeschool parents about their experiences with homeschool-friendly colleges, and will list the results in this article.
+So, if you have college questions, grab a coffee, and let’s dive in!

 FAQ For Homeschool to College Transition